Harry Power: 1855 conviction

 On 25 September 1855, Johnson was sentenced to thirteen years on the roads and confined to the prison hulk Success.
 Johnson was among those implicated in the murder of Owen Owens and John Turner on 22 October 1856, but was found not guilty.

 After his release in 1885, Power worked on the former prison hulk Success when it became a museum ship.

 Escapes from Pentridge Prison

 After two and a half years in the hulks, Johnson was transferred to Pentridge Prison.
 He escaped Pentridge in 1862 by hiding in a rubbish cart.
 Johnson lived at Middle Creek in the Ovens District; there he was assisted by the Kelly, Quinn and Lloyd families.
 Johnson was later arrested for horse-stealing, and on 19 February 1864, he was sentenced at Beechworth to seven years on the roads.

 Johnson made his second escape from Pentridge Prison on 16 February 1869.
 Whilst helping a group of convicts build a wall, he noticed a grassy hollow in the wall and hid there when the guards escorted the group back to gaol.
-He subsequently escaped in the direction of Merri Creek and took refuge above the Glenmore homestead with old mates.
+He subsequently escaped in the direction of Merri Creek and took refuge above the Glenmore homestead with old friends.